TomatoCube18/microbit-MIDI-Board/MidiProgrammingWithMicroPythonOnMicrobit_QuickStart.md

 - **MIDI Commands**: MIDI uses "commands" to communicate.
 For example:
 - `0x90` tells the device to turn a note on (start playing a sound).
   - `0x80` tells it to turn a note off (stop playing the sound).
 - **Note Selection**: `note = 60` represents the note "Middle C." You can change this number to play different notes.
 Refer to **Appendix A** below for more.
 - **Volume Control**: `127` and `0` are maximum and minimum volume values, respectively.
+- **MicroPython REPL Escape sequence**: Since MIDI communication on the Micro:Bit uses the UART component to send data, redirecting UART to **pin15** for MIDI means losing access to the REPL console.
+This could make it challenging to exit your current Python code or load new code.
+To avoid being "stuck" in MIDI mode, code has been added to allow easy access to the REPL console.
+Simply press the **RESET **button on the back of the Micro, while holding **Button A** on the front to switch back to the REPL console.
+A **Skull** would show up on the LED display.